 Defining Response to Intervention

+Response to Intervention (RtI) is a problem solving process for providing increasing levels of support to students.
+RtI integrates student assessment and instructional intervention in a prevention-oriented approach by linking assessment and instruction to inform educators’ decisions about how best to teach their students.
 Response to Intervention, or RtI, is the practice of meeting the academic and behavioral needs of all students through a problem-solving process with three key elements:

 - High-quality instruction and research-based, student centered tiered interventions